Vyral/base-template/_drafts/youre-invited-to-our-founders-day-celebration-this-march.md

 {% include youtube.html %}

-2019 is our 66-year anniversary of being in the real estate business, and to celebrate, we’re hosting our very own Founder’s Day celebration this March.
+<center>2019 is our 66-year anniversary of being in the real estate business, and to celebrate, we’re hosting our very own Founder’s Day celebration this March.</center>

 2019 marks the 66th year that Colemere Realty has been in business, and we’ve decided to throw a party to celebrate. &nbsp;